Car-free adventures aroundTorquayDevon

 - Visit the camellia-filled wooded gardens and the boathouse, murder scene from the Poirot mystery Dead Man’s Folly.

-- The pretty town of Paignton is five minutes by train or fifteen by bus (12 and 122) from Torquay.
+- The pretty town of Paignton is five minutes by train or fifteen by bus (12, 22, or in summer 122) from Torquay.
 Catch a steam train from Paignton to the request halt at Greenway, where there’s a shuttle bus or half hour walk through the woods.
 The steam railway links into some fabulous train-boat-bus itineraries that mean the adventure could easily last all day.

-There are several easy ways to get to this monastery-turned-art gallery in subtropical gardens backed by sand and sea.
-And it’s a great place to get coffee and cake if you need to wait for a train.
+Almost next door to the train station, there are several easy ways to get to this monastery-turned-art gallery in subtropical gardens backed by sand and sea.
+And it’s a great place to get coffee and cake if you need to wait for a train!

-- Torre Abbey is a three-minute stroll from Torquay’s train station and several seafront buses stop nearby, between Abbey Meadows and the long sandy beach.
+- Torre Abbey is a three-minute stroll from Torquay’s railway station and several seafront buses stop nearby, between Abbey Meadows and the long sandy beach.

 - The abbey’s museum has several floors – start at the top with 800 years of the history (twelfth-century Torre Abbey was one of England’s richest monasteries) and work your way down through the eclectic art galleries and grand halls to the medieval undercroft.